-Assemble service provides classic, timeless, and well-designed product shapes that can be ordered easily and effectively through our website.
+KC Manufacturing (formally Assemble) provides classic, timeless, and well-designed product shapes that can be ordered easily and effectively through our website.
 Thereby allowing our clients to quickly and simply order products in their fabrics all manufactured in Scotland.
 We have no minimum order quantity - making it as accessible for 1 bag as for 1,000+

 We created Assemble to work as building blocks for textile printers, weavers, and retailers.
 Allowing them to turn their fabric into commercial accessories and apparel easily, effectively, and affordably.